lauriehimmel/lauriehimmel/README.md

 * 🖥️  See my portfolio at [lauriehimmel.com](http://lauriehimmel.com)
 * 📝  Currently working on:
   - recreating [Mastermind](https://github.com/lauriehimmel/Mastermind) (my very first project!) in React
-  - a project involving Python, UFOs, and data visualization along with 2 other developers
+  - a collaborative project using Python
+  - learning TypeScript!
 * 📫  Get in touch with me at [lauriehimmel1@gmail.com](mailto:lauriehimmel1@gmail.com)
 * 🤝 Add me on [LinkedIn](https://www.linkedin.com/in/laurie-himmel/)